JosVermoesen/mario2025/README.md

 ## Ademico Peppol API Testing

-In the MarioClasses folder you neet for testing to add your secrets in an AdemicoSecrets.cs file like this:
+In the MarioClasses folder for testing you need to add your secrets in an AdemicoSecrets.cs file like this:

 ```csharp
 namespace MarioApp.MarioClasses